 This has become our tradition for several years now and it has certainly made Christmas gift shopping a whole lot easier and more affordable.

-This year we will be doing it again.
+This year we will be doing it again with both families.

-HOW WE DO SECRET SANTA AS A FAMILY
+HOW TO PLAY SECRET SANTA AS A FAMILY

 This price range was chosen as it meant having a big enough budget to get something special the person would really love.